markgbeckett/jupiter_ace/mpf-i/README.md

 - While you can set and clear a breakpoint, this is ignored (again, breakpoints require extra hardware to implement).

-- The Monitor subroutines noted in Section 5 of the User Manual work, though for the RAM version of the monitor, entry points are all offset by 0x4000 -- e.g., the entry point for SCAN is 0x45FE (not 0x0624, as noted in the manual).
+- The Monitor subroutines noted in Section 5 of the User Manual work, though for the RAM version of the monitor, entry points are all offset by 0x4000 -- e.g., the entry point for SCAN is 0x45FE (not 0x05FE, as noted in the manual).

 - Most examples in the user manual end with a `HALT` command.
 The manual tells you to press `MONI` to return to the Monitor.
 However, this will not work as `MONI` is not implemented.
 To work around this, I have provided an additional routine called `HALT` accessed at addresss 0x0800 (or 0x4800).
-Whenever you see a `HALT` instruction in the example code, replace this with `CALL HALT` (that is, CDh, 00h, 08h).
+Whenever you see a `HALT` instruction in the example code, replace this with `CALL HALT` (that is, 0xCD, 0x00, 0x08).
 This call will save the state of your program (registers, stack, etc.) and wait for you to press any key, at which point it will jump to the NMI routine (simulating the effect of pressing `MONI`).

 ### Saving Your Work

 Saving to and loading from tape is supported.
 However, the port uses the Jupiter Ace code block format.
 This has the advantage that you can use files with either the MPF-1 ROM or the Jupiter Ace Forth ROM.
 Note, though, that the MPF-1 identifies files by four-digit hexadecimal numbers, You will only be able to load a code block written by the Jupiter Ace ROM if you use a four-character filename that corresponds to a hex number (e.g., `16384 128 BSAVE 1234` to write a code block that can be read into the MPF-1 Monitor using file id 1234h).

-If you are using the MPF-1 ROM image, you can load the examples from the User Manual from the audio files, named [`mpf1_um_example_1.wav`], etc.
+If you are using the MPF-1 ROM image, you can load the examples from the User Manual from the audio files, named [mpf1_um_example_1.wav], etc.

 ### Reset